cxindy/cxindy/README.md

 - 👋 Hi, I’m Cindy
-- 👀 I’m interested in Website Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ReactJS

 <!---
 cxindy/cxindy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.